3JTek/General-Assembly-Notes/module-01/control-flow.md

 # Control Flow

-A computer program is basically an algorithm (a sequence of instructions to complete a task).
+A computer program is basically an algorithm (a sequence of instructions that complete a task).
 That sequence is defined by the _flow_ of the program.
 We can define the flow of a program using control flow constructs like conditions and loops.

 You can express the flow of a program with a flow chart: